jmp-12/Benson/README.md

-Jenkins
+Benson
 =================

-Jenkins is a voice recognition program designed for the [Udoo Quad](http://shop.udoo.org/usa/?___from_store=usa&popup=no) running Android.
-Jenkins can respond to user input with pre-programmed phrases and search the web via Wolfram API for a response to an unknown query.
-Pre-programmed responses utilize moods to personify Jenkins' responses as well as accept parameters for serial communication with the onboard DUE.
+Benson (formerly Jenkins) is a voice recognition program designed for the [Udoo Quad](http://shop.udoo.org/usa/?___from_store=usa&popup=no) running Android.
+Benson can respond to user input with pre-programmed phrases and search the web via Wolfram API for a response to an unknown query.
+Pre-programmed responses utilize moods to personify Benson's responses as well as accept parameters for serial communication with the onboard DUE.
 The result is a sarcastic, personable voice recognition system with access to net-based knowledge and Arduino compatible electronics.

 ####Check out a quick demonstration on [YouTube](http://youtu.be/HjJCI1Hjb2c).